BROCKVILLE HIGHLAND GOLF - Welcome To The Disc Golf Universe

-If you don’t want to tear all your hair out on the course make sure you try plenty of slower 5 speed and under stable to understable discs as these will help your accuracy.
+If you don’t want to tear all your hair out on the course make sure you try plenty of slower 5 speed and lower discs.
+Choose stable to understable discs as these will help your accuracy.
 You might feel the need for speed, but just not yet.

 So what are the best midrange discs for beginners?
 Well here’s a few to begin with.
-20 for starters in no particular order… (they are all great discs and the internet and this site has enough best list articles- to really improve your game try loads of discs, what’s good for the goose isn’t always good for the gander).
+22 for starters in no particular order… (they are all great discs and the internet and this site has enough best list articles- to really improve your game try loads of discs, what’s good for the goose isn’t always good for the gander).

 The most famous disc, let alone mid-range ever.
-You’ll love it because it’s so netral, so accurate.
+You’ll love it because it’s so neutral, so accurate.
 It goes where you want it to.
 Forearms, backhands, it doesn’t matter.
 Mid-ranges are supposed to be straight and this is oh so ever, even undramatically so at times.
 But if you want to reduce your scorecards master this one disc and you’ll get there.
 The classic Buzzz is Reviewed here on this site, and the skinny on the Esp variety can be found here.

 The next beginner friendly disc is the Innova Mako3.
-It’s super straight flying which makes it not the ideal disc you want if you want to bend some extreme flight angles.
-But as this is a beginners guide that’s exactly what yiu want and need from a mid like this.
+It’s super straight flying which makes it not the ideal disc you want if you want to like bend some extreme flight angles.
+But as this is a beginners guide that’s exactly what you want and need from a mid like this.